GairatbekovKasymbek/University-Intership-project/README.md

-# 🛡️ Email Phishing Detector — Chrome Extension
+# 🛡 Phishing Detector — Chrome Extension

-**Email Phishing Detector** is a Chrome extension designed to help users quickly identify and understand potential phishing threats within their emails AND detect bad websites from local storage.
+Email Phishing Detector is a Chrome extension designed to help users quickly identify and understand potential phishing threats within their emails AND detect bad websites from local storage.
 Using lightweight analysis methods, visual indicators, and user-friendly design, the extension makes email protection simple and accessible.

 > 📌 *With phishing scams becoming increasingly common in Kyrgyzstan and globally, this tool offers a practical and accessible solution for staying secure online.*